solerj/datascientist/README.md

 ## Data

+We have provided 2 files `test_data.zip` which contains the data in json format.
+This should be used for stages 2 - 4. `test_data.db.zip` should be used for  contains a SQLite database which has been populated from the json data

-The file(test_data.zip) has been super encrypted - the password to the file is "an unserialized SHA-256 hash" of the keyword you received.
+The files (`test_data.zip` and `test_data.db.zip`) have been super encrypted - the password to the file is "an unserialized lowercase SHA-256 hash" of the keyword you received.
 Reminder the password to the file is not the password shared with you but the unserialized SHA-256 hash of the password.

 The dataset comes from a simulated internal database that we use for assessing user behaviour.
 Users are randomly sampled to and anonymised, along with programatically shifting all their behavioural metrics by set deviations.